1RM & 5RM Calculator

 • Use sets done within the last 2–4 weeks.

-• Use good form and consistent depth/ROM.
+• Use good form and consistent range of motion.

 Quick workflow